hatimeria/HatimeriaExtJSBundle/Resources/doc/index.md

     });
 ```

+## Common errors

+Annotation not imported or method is not available remotely:
+Make sure method comment looks exactly like above example, no extra lines, spaces etc.

 ## Error handling

 When ajax request got symfony exception output JS Direct Api Handler will render it to Developer in nice popup window.